On this page

 ...

-Sending a JSON body with email and password → 422 because FastAPI expects them as query strings (/users?email=...&password=...), not in the body.
+Plain function parameters in a POST route are treated as query params, not body.
+Sending a JSON body with email and password returns 422 because FastAPI expects them at /users?email=...&password=....

 python